Malektronic Rocketman: Actors

 More than one person has worn the Rocketman suit.
 Depending on the event they are attending there may be more than one actor donning the suit.

 Superfan vs Marketing Ploy

 There has been debate over the novelty of the Rocketman.
 The original social belief on the sight of an astronaut at hockey games was that it was a superfan.
 Latter many news agencies thought they were exposing Rocketman by reporting its "just" some company.

 While Malektronic will not deny the use of an astronaut at the games was part of some fun marketing they will still swear the superfan aspect is valid.
-Most of Malektronic’s employees are dedicated Tampa Bay Lightning fans and Malektronic CEO Ben Malek is a big fan of the Tampa Bay Lightning fan where he is a long time season ticket holder and a Suite owner.
+Most of Malektronic’s employees are dedicated Tampa Bay Lightning fans and Malektronic CEO Ben Malek is a big fan of the Tampa Bay Lightning where he is a long time season ticket holder and a Suite owner.
 Some fans even bestow the "Superfan" title on Ben.